EndyWon/Texture-Reformer/outputs/README.md

-The output images are put here
+The output images are put in this folder.